-3. Scoop out the cut chunks of turf.
+4. Scoop or dig out the chunks of turf.

-I like to cut up the chunks of turf, then beat the soil off with a garden trowel, then flip the turf chunks upside down in the compost pile.
+I like to tap the soil off with a garden trowel, then flip the turf chunks upside down in the compost pile.

-If upside down, the grass will die and the works will turn into mulch/soil.
+If upside down, the grass composts and the works will turn into mulch/soil.
 If right side up, you’ll grow a new chunk of lawn in the compost.
 Then you’ll have to edge that… (kidding) (sort of)

-4. Using a garden trowel, create a trench along your fresh lawn edge cut, mounding the soil up towards your flower bed.
+5. Using a garden trowel or small shovel or spade, create a shallow trench along your fresh lawn edge cut, mounding the soil up towards your flower bed.